LeonAquitaine/as-stagefx/README.md

     * Optional real-time subject highlight for better visualization
     * Several timing modes: tempo-based, frame-based, on audio beat, or manual
     * Precise depth control for targeting specific scene elements

 ---

+## Versioning System

+All current shader and utility files end in `.1.*` (e.g., `AS_Glitter.1.fx`, `AS_Utils.1.fxh`) because they are version 1 of the AS-StageFX shader collection.
+A new version (e.g., `.2.fx`, `.2.fxh`) will be created whenever it is necessary to 'break the contract'—that is, when the behavior of uniforms or their expected functions changes in a way that could break compatibility with existing presets or usage.
+This ensures that older presets remain functional and users can choose which version to use.

+---